bodinbizetic/Scheduler/README.md

 # Sheduler
-Simple app that i used for making my class schedule.
+Simple app that I used for making my class schedule.